Do you dream of running away to live on a farm too?

 You get the picture.
 It sounds pretty appealing doesn’t it?

 What is it that these CEO’s want to escape?
 They describe long hours at work, days spent putting out fires, staffing problems, lack of focus and prioritization, loneliness, spending evenings networking instead of with their families.
 They’re on an unsustainable treadmill.
+Successful business owners know that it is important to take time away.

 I think what these CEO’s are really dreaming of is a simpler life with more personal connection – a better day to day experience.